ccogeanu/k8s-lnd/README.md

 # k8s-lnd

+This repository provides the scripts and the instructions for deploying a small kubernetes cluster composed of a master and a node on the AWS cloud and deploying a small microservice proxied by Kong.

 The scripts and the guide in this repository were developed on the AWS region us-west-2.
 They can be customized for a different or a configurable region, but at this time that's the only supported region.

 ## Create the microservice docker image